-- 1. Advertising in newspaper(s), journals and/or other publication(s). - 2.
-Advertising on TDEA website and/or recruitment website(s) as appropriate. - 3.
-Social Media. - 4.
-Appointment services of universities, college and related programs. - 5.
-Any other medium.
+- Advertising in newspaper(s), journals and/or other publication(s). - Advertising on TDEA website and/or recruitment website(s) as appropriate. - Social and Digital Media and other online recruitment platforms. - Appointment services of universities, college and related programs.

-5.6.2.2.
-Executive Search via Third Party Sourcing
+5.5.2.2 Executive Search via Third Party Sourcing

-Recruitment consultants can tap into private sector networks and they are skilled at promoting opportunities to potential candidates.
+Recruitment consultants can tap into private sector networks and they are skilled at promotingopportunities to potential candidates.
 They can reach a wide pool of candidates and can reduce the time burden on TDEA.

-5.6.2.3.
-Professional Referrals
+5.5.2.3 Professional Referrals